Rich5/pyhashcat/README.md

 # pyhashcat

+### Please note that I don't have much time to update this project.
+I'm still actively developing this, but updates will probably not be as frequent as I would like. -Rich

 Python bindings for hashcat
 ------

 pyhashcat has been completely rewritten as a Python C extension to interface directly with libhashcat.
-The pyhashcat module now acts as direct bindings to hashcat.This repository will be changing frequently in the coming weeks.
+The pyhashcat module now acts as direct bindings to hashcat.

 VERSION: 2.0b2